timer-ghazi/Elements-Table/README.md

 This triggers the built-in `unittest.main()`, which executes a series of checks in `TestElements`.
 Feel free to expand test coverage or incorporate it into a continuous integration pipeline.

-Below is a **suggested addition** to the README describing our **curses**-based periodic table demo, which uses `elements_table.py` to fetch element data on-the-fly.
-Feel free to modify or relocate this text within your existing README as needed.

 ---

 ## Demo: Terminal-Based Periodic Table